Winchester, Virginia is a city in the northern part of the state that is often overlooked as a weekend getaway unless you have a reason to stop on by.

-My first memories of Winchester were actually its association with the Apple Blossom Festival every May.
+My first memories of Winchester were actually its association with the Apple Blossom Festival every May in Virginia.
 I still have yet to go but it is on my ever-growing Virginia list of events to attend.

 The Apple Blossom Festival is a six-day festival held in the Old Town of Winchester and is definitely one of the best things to do in Winchester if you’re there when it is taking place.

 The festival started in 1924 and is one of the oldest celebrations in the state.
 It did not take place from 1942-1945 as a result of WW2 but has been a Virginia favorite ever since (except in 2020, when it was canceled for obvious reasons).
 There are concerts, dancing, walks, carnivals, and much more.

 Even former US President Lyndon B. Johnson attended the festival.
 It lures in around 250,000 people each year and the main highlights of the Apple Blossom Festival are the Old Town Wine & Fine Arts Festival and the Apple Blossom Carnival.